CDCgov/MIRA/README.md

 - Open your browser and type http://localhost:8020 in the address bar.
 - Click `Refresh Run Listing` in MIRA, you should now see these folders listed.
-- Select "tiny_test_run_flu", enter barcode numbers `27,37,41` and make up sample names.
-  - Click 'SAVE SAMPLESHEET'
+- Click `Download Samplesheet`.
+  - This will give you an excel sheet with available barcodes populated.
+Add in our samplenames for ONT data (Illumina data will self identify samplenames based on fastqs)
+- Save the samplesheet and then upload it by clicking on `Drag and Drop your Samplesheet or Click and Select the File`
-  - In the dropdown box 'What kind of data is this?', select 'Flu-ONT'
+- In the dropdown box 'What kind of data is this?', select the correct data type.
+  - If SC2 full genome, also select your primers.
 - Click 'START GENOME ASSEMBLY'
 - Toggle 'Watch IRMA progress' to see IRMA's stdout stream.
 - When "IRMA is finished!" is displayed,  Click "DISPLAY IRMA RESULTS"
-- Now select "tiny_test_run_sc2" from the very top dropdown and repeat the above steps except this time enter barcode numbers `2,3,5,8,28`.

 <hr>